Should Investors Worry About G - GuruFocus.com

 Even if one insider is selling, that doesn’t mean that other insiders are bearish on the stock.
 Are other insiders selling the stock as well, or have the company’s top executives and owners been doing more buying recently?

-The insider transaction history for Gartner Inc shows than there have been 0 insiders buys in total over the past year.
-Meanwhile, there have been 50 insider sells over the same timeframe.
+The insider transaction history for GlycoMimetics Inc shows than there have been 14 insiders buys in total over the past year.
+Meanwhile, there have been 4 insider sells over the same timeframe.

-Alwyn Dawkins is not the only insider that has been selling shares recently; other company insiders are doing more selling than buying as well, which could be worrying for investors.
-However, we should keep in mind that insiders sell for many reasons, such as needing the cash or taking advantage of the company’s stock buyback plans.
-High insider selling could be a bad sign or a neutral sign, depending on the reasoning behind the sales.
+We like to see more insider buying than selling, since this indicates a bullish trend among the company’s top executives and owners.
+If more insiders are buying the stock then selling it, then investors may find that the recent sell from Brian Hahn is not cause for concern.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.